 Passenger traffic was heavy after the war and Union Pacific ordered lots of new sleeping cars from Pullman Standard and American Car Foundry.
 But UP’s largest single series type sleeping car order after the war was for 50 sleeping cars in the 10 roomettes – 6 bedrooms arrangement from Budd.
 These new 10-6 Pacific series sleeping cars started being delivered on December 19th 1949 and Budd finished the order on June 29th 1950.
 The first 25 cars were painted Amour Yellow and Harbor Mist Gray to match the “City” fleets.
 The last 25 cars were painted in the Grayhound two-tone paint scheme to be used on conventional passenger trains.
 Then, in 1952 Union Pacific standardized colors and repainted all their passenger cars Amour Yellow, Harbor Mist Gray with red lettering and red stripes.
 Also, around 1955 all gray trucks used underneath Union Pacific’s streamline passenger cars were painted silver.
 The Union Pacific still runs the Pacific Domain (now called Willie James) in their heritage fleet. https://www.up.com/cs/groups/p...james_historical.pdf

-After the test fit I realized this shell needed its windows moved better match a real Pacific series sleeping car.
+After the test fit I realized this shell needed its windows moved too better match a real Pacific series sleeping car.
 Phoenix Railways makes a great aluminum shell but the windows on the right hand side were nowhere near matching the original 1949 Budd plans.
-In my past builds I would cut-in new windows by hand using a Dremel.
+In my previous builds I would cut-in new windows by hand using a Dremel.
 And then fill-in unwanted openings using styrene.
 This time I contacted a professional with a CNC machine and had the new windows put into the shell at the correct locations.
 He measured the openings with a micrometer, identified the window corners as 7/64th radius and then created a CAD drawing on his PC.
 Next, he secured the aluminum Phoenix Railway shell in the CNC machine, calculate the RPM needed based on the type of aluminum being cut and the size of the end mill (router cutting bit) being used.
 After inputting all the data the automated CNC machine came to life and went to work cutting in new windows and moving over existing openings.

 Next, the CNC machine was programmed to make small patches out of aluminum flat stock.
 These patches were needed so the right side window openings would be in the same correct locations as the roomette windows on the left side of the shell.

-The quality of the new CNC aluminum patches and blanks was incredible.
+The quality of the new CNC aluminum patches was incredible.
 The accuracy was within 1000th of an inch.
 Far better than I could have done by hand.
 The Pacific Shore was turning out great and in the photo below you can see how the roomette windows were moved to the correct locations.
 Send me an email if you want the contact information for this CNC shop.

-Next, the CNC machine made aluminum blanks to fill in the extra openings where there shouldn't have been windows on the right side of the Phoenix shell.
+Next, the CNC shop had the machine make aluminum blanks to fill in the extra openings where there shouldn't have been windows on the right side of the Phoenix shell.
 When installing your new aluminum blanks into the shell it’s critical you do not glue the new plug too high up in the opening.
 If you do, you will not be able to easily sand them back down again.
 If needed clamp a small block of wood to the outside of the shell when pushing in your new aluminum blank from the inside.
 Use CA clue on the inside of the shell to secure new blanks in place.

 The only modification needed on the left side of the shell was adding a small window for the sleeping car attendant’s room.